-(2) Rest of Europe: Excluding France, Czech Republic, United Kingdom, Italy, Germany, Russia, Luxembourg, Romania, Denmark, Belgium and Spain, for which data is presented on pages 11 to 13.

-(3) Rest of Asia-Pacific: Excluding Japan and India for which data is presented on page 13.
+(1) Rest of Europe: Excluding France, Czech Republic, United Kingdom, Italy, Germany, Romania, Spain, Luxembourg, Denmark, Belgium and Switzerland, for which data is presented on pages 12 and 13.
+(2) Rest of Africa and Middle East: Excluding Morocco, for which data is presented on page 12.

-(4) Rest of Americas: Excluding the United States, for which data is presented on page 13.
+- (3) Rest of Asia-Pacific: Excluding India and Hong Kong, for which data is presented on page 13. - (4) Rest of Americas: Excluding the United States, for which data is presented on page 12.

-^{} The data on "Income taxes", "Employees", "NBI" and "Earnings before tax" are also presented for all the countries in which the Group operates in the 2021 Universal Registration Document (section 2.12.
+The data on "Income taxes", "Employees", "NBI" and "Earnings before tax" are also presented for all the countries in which the Group operates in the 2022 Universal Registration Document (section 2.12.
 "Information about geographic locations and activities") in accordance with Article L.511-45 of the French Monetary and Financial Code.
-Data in parentheses are negative amounts
+Data in parentheses are negative amounts.

-^{}The "Miscellaneous taxes" figure should not be confused with the "Other taxes" figure presented in Section 2.12.
-"Information about geographic locations and activities" of the URD 2021.
+The "Miscellaneous taxes" figure should not be confused with the "Other taxes" figure presented in Section 2.12.
+"Information about geographic locations and activities" of the URD 2022.
 These two pieces of data differ in particular by their scope (certain categories of the overall aggregate "Other taxes", such as HR contributions or certain bank contributions, have been broken down in more detail in this document) and by differences linked to the accounting standards used (IFRS vs. local).
-The full definition of this data is described on page 28 of the Methodology appendix.
+The full definition of this data is described on page 31 of the Methodology appendix.